Building Voreen 5.0 on Windows

 Windows Logo

-We strongly suggest to use Microsoft Visual Studio 2012, 2013, 2015 or 2017 for building Voreen on Windows.
+We strongly suggest to use Microsoft Visual Studio 2017, 2019 or 2022 for building Voreen on Windows.
 Though compiling with MinGW / Qt-Creator should work in theory, we do not actively support this build environment or even test our releases on it.
-Visual Studio versions prior to 2012 will most likely not work due to the lack of C++11 support.

 In the following, we describe how to build Voreen with Visual Studio.